wp-plugins/bp-group-documents/readme.txt

 PLEASE: If you have any issues or it doesn't work for you, please report in support forum.
 It doesn't help anyone to mark "broken" without asking around.
 Thanks!

-NOTE: For Buddypress v1.5, use the plugin's version 0.4.3.3. available in http://lenasterg.wordpress.com/2012/04/17/buddypress-group-documents-for-bp-1-5-and-wp-3-3/

 == Installation ==